swiftlang/swift-evolution/proposals/0272-swiftpm-binary-dependencies.md

 SwiftPM currently supports multiple platforms; however, this proposal only adds support for binary targets on Apple platforms.
 The reason for this is that Apple platforms provide ABI guarantees and an already existing format we can leverage to simplify the initial implementation.
 For Apple platforms we propose to use the `XCFramework` format for artifacts.
 This format already supports dynamic and static linking.
 Furthermore, it can contain products for every individual Apple platform at once.

 SwiftPM expects url-based artifacts to be packaged inside a `.zip` file where the artifact is lying at the root of the archive.
-Furthermore, the artifact needs to have the same name as the name provided inside the manifest file for SwiftPM to locate it.
+Furthermore, the artifact needs to have the same module name as the target name provided inside the manifest file.

 For path-based artifact SwiftPM supports artifacts as a `.zip` and as a raw `XCFramework`.